 Keep this medication in the carton or container it came in, tightly closed, and out of reach of children.
 Store promethazine tablets and liquid at room temperature and away from excess heat and moisture (not in the bathroom).
 Store promethazine suppositories in the refrigerator.
 Protect the medication from light.
-Throw away any medication that is outdated or no longer needed.
-Talk to your pharmacist about the proper disposal of your medication.

 In case of emergency/overdose

 In case of overdose, call your local poison control center at 1-800-222-1222.
 If the victim has collapsed or is not breathing, call local emergency services at 911.

 - tight muscles that are difficult to move

 - continuous twisting movements of the hands and feet